yunseoLee0343/feature_navigator/README.md

 ## Overview

 **Feature Navigator** is a Flutter package that enhances your application's navigation by allowing users to search for specific features using a chatbot interface.
-It extends the capabilities of the `go_router` package by introducing `FeatureRoute`, which includes additional properties like `name` and `description` for better route management and accessibility.
+It extends the capabilities of the `go_router` package by introducing `FeatureRoute`, which includes additional properties like `name`, `description`, and supports advanced features like dynamic parameters and multiple `extra` data entries for better route management and accessibility.

 ## Features

 - **Easy Integration**: Seamlessly integrate with your existing Flutter app using `go_router`.
 - **ChatBot Interface**: Allows users to search for app functionalities via a chatbot.
 - **Extended Routing**: Use `FeatureRoute` to add `name`, `description`, and control chat appearance with `includeChat`.
+- **Dynamic Parameters and Extras**: Handle dynamic routes with path parameters and multiple `extra` data entries.
 - **Nested Routing Support**: Supports nested routes and `StatefulShellRoute`.
-- **Dynamic Routing**: Easily handle dynamic routes with path parameters.
 - **GPT Model Selection**: Optionally choose GPT models, with `gpt-4o-mini` as the default.
 - **Control Chat Visibility**: Use `includeChat` in `FeatureRoute` to show or hide the chat on specific pages.
 - **Fallback Compatibility**: Compatible with `GoRoute`; you can mix `GoRoute` and `FeatureRoute`.